mmspg/ms-pointssim/README.md

-# ms-pointssim
+# MS-PointSSIM: Multiscale Point Cloud Structural Similarity Metric

-This repository contains the code for the multi scale PointSSIM (MS-PointSSIM) point cloud objective quality metric
+In this repository, the code for the MS-PointSSIM will be included soon!